What Is a Blind Hole?

 VisibilityConcealed fastenerFastener may protrude

-Machining CostSlightly higher (precision needed)Lower (less setup control)
+Machining CostSlightly higher due to precisionLower; simpler setup

 What to Review in Technical Drawings

-YISHANG recommends using commonly accepted industrial standards such as ASME Y14.5 or ISO 2768 when applicable.
+YISHANG recommends adhering to industry standards such as ASME Y14.5 or ISO 2768 where applicable.

 Example Hole Callout: